obinnaeye/talkingto/README.md

 A simple messenger bot.

 To test the deployed app on Messenger without running an instance, please create an issue [here](https://github.com/obinnaeye/talkingto/issues/new) and request to be added as a developer.
 You have to drop your facebood profile so we can invite you.
+See [demo](https://drive.google.com/file/d/1dpPApFOn1hzMaZVaOG60vv74eY9cqeDT/view?usp=sharing)

 ### PRIVACY POLICY:
 This app is just for educational purpose to teach learners how to build a Facebook Messenger bot.